captainmarkos/api-key-auth/README.md

 ### Resources & Credits

 This is my implementation based (closely) off of [this tutorial](https://keygen.sh/blog/how-to-implement-api-key-authentication-in-rails-without-devise/).
-All the credit goes to here as this was for my fun and deeper diving into the topic.
+All the credit goes to that author.
+This was for my fun and deeper diving into the topic.
 Many thanks for this tutorial!

+### Add 2nd Factor Authentication

+The next part of this, which builds upon this, is to implement [API Auth Keys with 2FA](README.md).